Overview of Principles Reducing Damages

 All these variables can lead to significant variations in different DCF valuations of what is ostensibly the same damaged company.
 This ultimately gives arbitrators significant discretion to accept or reject key assumptions in the DCF methodology advanced by one party or the other, which can have a profound effect on the damages awarded.
 This points to the importance of the underlying assumptions used and the ability of good advocates to influence the damages outcome by arguing for conservative assumptions.

 First, the tribunal lowered Phillips’s assumption about the number of barrels of oil that could be produced from the field.
 Phillips’s DCF valuation assumed about 375 million barrels; the tribunal, however, reduced that amount to a range between 280 and 290 million barrels.
-Next, the tribunal thought that Phillips’s assumptions about the price of oil were too high and its assumptions regarding costs were too low.
+The tribunal also thought that Phillips’s assumptions about the price of oil were too high and its assumptions regarding costs were too low.

 Third, and most significantly, the tribunal thought that Phillips’s discount rate of 4.5 per cent was far too low.
-Phillips’s discount rate assumed that the WACC for large oil companies in general was 4.5 per cent, and that this project was no riskier than those associated with interests in oil reserves elsewhere.
+This rate assumed that the WACC for large oil companies in general was 4.5 per cent and that this project was no riskier than those associated with interests in oil reserves elsewhere.
 The tribunal disagreed and held that the following risks needed to be taken into account:

 first, the risk that not all recoverable oil might, as a practical matter and for various reasons, be produced during the remaining years of the JSA; second, the risk that world oil prices during the remaining term of the JSA might prove lower than during the range foreseen; and third, the risk of coerced revisions of the JSA in the future that would reduce its economic benefits.